-Then you may think websites GTMetrix or Pingdom will be the correct tools.
+Then you may think websites like GTMetrix or Pingdom will be the correct tools.
 Wrong again.

 Indeed, GTMetrix and Pingdom are the two most popular and trusted site to test your site’s speed.
-However, just putting your site’s URL to their checkbox isn’t enough to test site speed the right way.
+However, just putting your site’s URL in their checkbox isn’t enough to test website speed the right way.

-Some of our customers are always worried about speed since their speed on GTMetrix is way to slow.
-(For example, this speed test give the result of almost 19 seconds and an F overall score)
+Some of our customers are always worried about speed since their website speed on GTMetrix is way too slow.

 However, if we look closely, the default test region of GTMetrix is in Canada, while most of your hosting providers are Bluehost, A2hosting, Godaddy, etc. and they are based in the US or in Europe.

 Additionally, let’s say you are living in the USA and your audiences are also living in the USA.
-In that sense, a speed test from Canada wouldn’t mean anything and the correct test result should be conducted in USA.
+In that sense, a website speed test from Canada wouldn’t mean anything.
+So, the correct test result should be conducted in the USA.

-If you login to GT Metrix and change the test region to Dallas, the speed will improved significantly.
-For example, in this case, 19 seconds reduced to barely 4 seconds.
+If you log in to GT Metrix and change the test region to Dallas, the speed of the website will improve significantly.
+For example, in this case, 19 seconds was reduced to barely 4 seconds.

-If we test from San Jose, California, the speed improved to 3.25 seconds.
+If we test from San Jose, California, the website speed improved to 3.25 seconds.

-That’s how LOCATION affects your site’s speed.
+That’s how LOCATION affects your website speed.
 Remember to always choose a hosting location that’s nearby your audiences.

-In another test, Bostjan Gartnar is based in Europe and he once complained about his site’s speed on GTMetrix is about 3.5 seconds. , However, just like the above situation, GTMetrix’s default location is in Canada, and Bostjan audiences are not living in Canada.
+In another test, Bostjan Gartnar is based in Europe and he once complained that his website speed on GTMetrix is about 3.5 seconds.
+However, just like the above situation, GTMetrix’s default location is in Canada, and Bostjan audiences are not living in Canada.

 Let’s try Pingdom for this.
-Let’s conduct the test again for people in Sweden, the site’s speed is reduced to only around 600 milisecond
+Let’s conduct the test again for people in Sweden, the website speed is reduced to only around 600 milliseconds

-The lesson is to not trust the test site before considering location factor.
+The lesson is to not trust the test site before considering the location factor.